E-stop &

 E-stop Switch

-The two screws then pull the button's base against the mounting
+the switch.
+Two set screws then pull the button's base

 System Schematic